What is UX writing?

 In its corporate communications, Hornbach consistently relies on a strong visual language and, above all, clear text statements.
 This can also be seen when logging into the customer account: Users know directly where they can log in.

 The only point of criticism: There is an inconsistency in the terms used in the headline and the button.
-In the headline, ‘log in’ is used, while the button uses the term ‘log in’.
+In the headline, “log in” is used, while the button uses the term “log in”.
 There is still room for optimization here.

 The path to the customer account is not far for new users either.
 Although the text is not particularly inviting here either, the text style is certainly consistent.